helrond/songs/_posts/2024-05-12-believing_in_this_song.md

 And I sing this for you
 To take the edge of my fears

-You and I we’ve had our share
-Filled our days up with worries and care
-And I know somehow
-All the best are behind us now

 <div class="chorus">
     When we’ve spent what we have taken<br/>
     And we’re left burned and forsaken<br/>